rinigupta11/Generative_AI_For_Illustrations/README.md

 ## Results:
 This section presents the findings of the research, including descriptive statistics, tables, and graphs.
 It should provide a clear and concise summary of the main results, highlighting any patterns or trends observed.
 [NOTE: 2-4 paragraphs]

+Given that this project included generative AI as the final result, it was difficult to calculate metrics to assess performance.
+At this stage, I assessed the performance of the model by visually inspecting the images and I am attaching some of them below for others to validate as well.
+I noticed that the model had some preconceptions of popular characters like Harry Potter.
+That is, when the text prompt included just the name Harry, the illustration did not include aspects of Harry Potter like glasses and other character attributes.
+In contrast, if the prompt included the term Harry Potter, the generative AI drew a much more realistic illustration including common character attributes for Harry.

+In terms of the prompts, the parameters I found to be the best were 3 sentences and a prompt length of 150 characters.
+These hyperparameters could change depending on the novel being illustrated, but these were very influential in the final result.
+The NER performed well with the given entities but I would like to include dependency parsing in future iterations of this project.
+The BERT summarizer was the most effective summarizer I tried out of about 4 or 5 prepackaged summarization tools in Python.

 For the prompt, “About half way between West Egg and New York the motor-road hastily joins the railroad and runs beside it for a quarter of a mile, so as to shrink away from a certain desolate area of land,” I obtained this illustration:

 <img width="322" alt="Screen Shot 2023-05-15 at 6 22 47 PM" src="https://github.com/rinigupta11/Generative_AI_For_Illustrations/assets/76021844/d15ab6e7-abde-4bab-99a1-00563e5127f2">